s3rgiosan/rdb-tabletop/README.md

 ### Step 1: Apply for XML API Access

 BGG reviews every application manually and approval can take a week or more.
+See [docs/application-setup.md](docs/application-setup.md) for a field-by-field walk-through with copy-paste-ready answers.

 ### Step 2: Create a Token